engpetermwangi/personal-blog/src/pages/about.md

 title: "About"
 ---

-I am a Software Engineer based in Nairobi, Kenya.
+I am Peter Mwangi, a Software Engineer based in Nairobi, Kenya.
 I build applications for the web, primarily as a full-stack developer.
 My interests are in cloud solutions, data workflows, systems design and architecture.

 [Complete resume](/assets/resume.pdf)